 Our Members

-In December we end the year off by having a holiday luncheon at a local restaurant where we enjoy a social time and the company of friends and guests.
-In March of each year, we honor the high school seniors of the six Franklin County schools as Good Citizens.
+In December, we end the year by having a holiday luncheon at a local restaurant where we enjoy a social time and the company of friends and guests.
+Each March, we honor the high school seniors of the six Franklin County schools as DAR Good Citizens.
 We also give donations to local community organizations that support our ideals of education, historic preservation, and patriotism.
 To learn more about membership click here. |

 Chapter History